EmbodiedJosh/Unity-Oculus-Demo/index.md

 The above video tutorial and subsequent text was created in approximately 6 hours, for the purpose of consolidating and converting multiple Unity+Oculus development documentation pages into a video tutorial with only one subsequent page of documentation.
-The following documentation details my process of:
+The following is the technical writing documentation of how I would write how to "build your first VR app".
+At the bottom is a summary of my experience follwing the existing documentations and the problems I encountered (and overcame) along the way.

 * Creating my first VR app
 * The documentation I used to create it